DrDunstan/TrustM365/README.md

 - **Always light mode** — all reports use a professional light colour scheme suitable for printing, PDF, and formal client delivery
 - **Download as PDF** — browser print-to-PDF via the in-app viewer
 - **Download as Word (.docx)** — fully structured Word document with tables, formatted headings, MSSP branding, and a per-page footer
-- **Report scheduling** — automated weekly or monthly report generation
 - **MSSP commentary** — add plain-English context to any section before generating; commentary label carries your company name
 - **Report filtering** — filter by tenant, date range, or report type
+- **Baseline Export** — report on your current baseline configuration, useful for audit proof, project documentation, or just peace of mind.

 ### Restore & Audit